 Q: Should I force myself to stay awake if I have a fever?

 A: No, you should not force yourself to stay awake if you have a fever and feel tired.
-Sleep is essential for recovery.
-However, if your fever is very high or you experience other concerning symptoms, seek medical attention.
+Here's the thing — sleep is essential for recovery.
+Still, if your fever is very high or you experience other concerning symptoms, seek medical attention.

 Q: Can sleep deprivation make me more susceptible to getting sick?